 Bone health.
-“Now that women are going through menopause, this is more and more important,” Dr. Henderzahs says.
+Bone health is more important when women are going through menopause.
 That’s because estrogen is a key component in bone strength, and menopause cuts its production.
 Doctors may seek bone-density testing and are almost certain to recommend an increase in calcium and vitamin D, as well as an added emphasis on weight-bearing exercise, which can include walking or jogging.

 Your skin.
 Some women will find that their skin is becoming thinner and drier.
-Dr. Rankin tells women to use lotion and try to reduce sun exposure a bit, and also to keep an eye on any changes in skin lesions.
+Use lotion and try to reduce sun exposure a bit, and also to keep an eye on any changes in skin lesions.

 Sleep habits.
 It’s important that women get an appropriate amount of rest.
 It's beneficial to develop a good sleep pattern and to try to get to bed at about the same time every night.